-Your compulsory excess can also go up when your car insurance renews.
+Your compulsory car insurance excess can also go up when you renew your policy.

 If you’ve made a claim during the year, your insurance company might see you as higher risk when your policy comes up for renewal.
 This means they could increase your compulsory excess.

 Even if you haven’t claimed, some insurers may want to increase your compulsory excess anyway.
 Again, best to check those auto-renewal docs carefully.